KQM-git/TCL/docs/combat-mechanics/enemy-mechanics/enemy-interactions.md

 * Rifthounds skulls need 3 Geo GU to be charged.
 They also can be charged with other elements, but it requires 38 attacks to be charged and does not depend on GU at all (example: Beidou Q activation charges them for the same amount as Lisa basic attack).
 Physical damage has no effect on skulls.

+### Setekh Wenut

+* Setekh Wenut's "Windbite Bullets" have a much larger hitbox than the visual indicates.
+Many abilities that do not appear to reach them can actually hit them to disable the boss.

 ## Ruin Guards

 * Some attacks other than fully-charged bow CAs can stun Ruin Guards.
 This includes various Skills, Bursts and melee attacks.
 The list can be found [here](../../evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md#melee-can-stun-ruin-guard).